awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-tutorial-EC2-notebook.md

 1. On the AWS Glue console, choose **Dev endpoints** to go to the development endpoints list\.

 1. Choose an endpoint by selecting the box next to it\.
+Choose and endpoint with an empty SSH public key because the key is generated with a later action on the Amazon EC2 instance\.
 Then choose **Actions**, and choose **Create notebook server**\.

-   To host the notebook server, an Amazon EC2 instance is spun up using an AWS CloudFormation stack on your development endpoint, and a Zeppelin notebook HTTP server is started on port 443\.
+   To host the notebook server, an Amazon EC2 instance is spun up using an AWS CloudFormation stack on your development endpoint\.
+If you create the Zeppelin server with an SSL certificate, the Zeppelin HTTPS server is started on port 443\.

 1. Enter an AWS CloudFormation stack server name such as `demo-cf`, using only alphanumeric characters and hyphens\.